-Ten JCU scientists have been named in an elite group of ‘highly cited’ researchers as part of a worldwide survey of the impact of academic work - double the number of JCU scientists recognised in last year’s ranking.
+Seven JCU scientists have been named in an elite group of ‘highly cited’ researchers as part of a worldwide survey of the impact of academic work.

 Citations are logged when a scientist’s work is referenced by another scientist to help build their own research.

-The ratings are provided by the Web of Science Group and represent scientists who have demonstrated significant influence through publication of multiple highly cited papers during the past decade.
+The ratings are provided by the Web of Science Group and represent scientists who have demonstrated major influence through publication of multiple highly cited papers during the past decade.

 The JCU researchers are: